Gruyère cheese: Similar cheeses

 L'Etivaz is a very similar Swiss hard cheese from the canton of Vaud.
 It is made from raw cow's milk and is very similar to aged Gruyère in taste.
 In the 1930s, a group of 76 Gruyère producing families felt that government regulations were allowing cheesemakers to compromise the qualities that made good Gruyère so special.
 They withdrew from the government's Gruyère program, and "created" their own cheese - L'Etivaz - named for the village around which they all lived.
 They founded a cooperative in 1932, and the first cheese cellars were built in 1934.

 The French Le Brouère cheese, made in nearby Vosges, is considered a variant of Gruyère.

-Γραβιέρα (graviera) is a popular Greek cheese which resembles Gruyère and is an EU Protected Designation of Origin.
+(graviera) is a popular Greek cheese which resembles Gruyère and is an EU Protected Designation of Origin.
 There are Naxian varieties (produced from cow's milk) that tend to be milder and sweeter, and various gravieras from Crete, which are produced from sheep's milk.

 Kars gravyer cheese is a Turkish cheese made of cow's milk or a mixture of cow's and goat's milk.
 Gruyère-style cheeses are also produced in the United States, with Wisconsin having the largest output, and in Bosnia under the name Livanjski sir (Livno cheese).